 Bursaries are offered under the usual circumstances, i.e. when parents cannot pay full fees.
 As usual, parents must complete a financial return, which is reviewed each year.
 Bursaries can be applied for through the regular application form.

 Parents must pay a deposit on accepting a place at 11+.
-At the time of writing, this was £1650 for day students and £14810 for boarders.
+For 2020 entry, this was £1850 for day students and £3,700 for boarders.
 Deposits are repaid once the student leaves, assuming all bills are paid.